PatrickEifler/kickoff/learn/get.md

 title: Get Kickoff
 navgroup: docs
 navactive: docsget

+next:
+ - title: Use Kickoff
+   body: Find out how to get the best from Kickoff and how to get up and running as quickly as possible.
+   link: use.html
+ - title: Understanding Grunt
+   body: Once you have downloaded Kickoff, it will need to be setup.
+Have a look at our Grunt docs here.
+   link: grunt.html
 ---
 ## Downloading Kickoff
 There are a few easy ways to quickly get started with Kickoff, each one appealing to a different skill level and use case.
 Read through to see what suits your particular needs.